Pandu Havaldar

 Pandu Havaldar is a 1975 Indian Marathi-language comedy film directed and produced by Dada Kondke under the banner of Sadichha Chitra.
-The film's story, screenplay and dialogues was written by Rajesh Majumdar.
+The film's story, screenplay and dialogues were written by Rajesh Majumdar.
 The film starring an ensemble cast of Dada Kondke, Usha Chavan, Ashok Saraf, Lata Arun, Ratnamala, Pramod Damle.
 Saraf Won Maharashtra State Film Award for Best Supporting Actor.

 Plot

 A fruit merchant with ties to a smuggling organisation, Paru Kelewali, is allied with Pandu Havaldar, a hilarious person whose outfit undermines any attempt to appear authoritative.
 Pandu Havaldar is a corrupt police officer.
 The police officer humanises himself by rescuing a deaf and stupid woman, therefore breaking up the gang.